StoicAlexx/My-ReadMe/StoicAlexx.md

   Designed and implemented a custom ClickUp CRM + project management system for a distributed design team and influencer-focused agency.

 - **JRNY** (🔜 AWS Marketplace)
 A visitor and campus management platform designed for large institutions.
 Supports automation, service tracking, and real-time data capture.
+Used Hubspot for Marketing and Client Engagements.

+# **and more!**

 ---